eysu35/eysu35.github.io/content/Thoughts/the meaning of life according to my inbox.md

 ---
-title: the meaning of life according to my inbox
+title: The Meaning of Life According to My Inbox
 draft: false
 tags:
 enableToc: true